 5th November, 2014 - Computer analysis of texts and interviews (Justin Lane, Institute of Cognitive & Evolutionary Anthropology)

-12th November, 2014 – The Biomedical Research Infrastructure Software Service kit (BRISSKIT) (Dr Jonathan Tedds, Director of Health And Research Data Informatics, University of Leicester)
+12th November, 2014 - Biomedical research databases & data publishing (Dr Jonathan Tedds, Director of Health And Research Data Informatics, University of Leicester)

 19th November, 2014 - Four Levels of Data Visualization (Prof. Min Chen, Oxford e-Research Centre)

 26th November, 2014 - Data ownership, IPR, and the Cloud (Rowan Wilson, IT Services)